Facebook to shut down face-recognition system, delete data

 Facebook said it will shut down its face-recognition system and delete faceprints of more than 1 billion people

-MENLO PARK, Calif. -- Facebook said it will shut down its face-recognition system and delete the faceprints of more than 1 billion people.
+Providence, R.I. -- Facebook said it will shut down its face-recognition system and delete the faceprints of more than 1 billion people amid growing concerns about the technology and its misuse by governments, police and others.

-“This change will represent one of the largest shifts in facial recognition usage in the technology’s history,” said a blog post Tuesday from Jerome Pesenti, vice president of artificial intelligence for Facebook’s new parent company, Meta.
-“More than a third of Facebook’s daily active users have opted in to our Face Recognition setting and are able to be recognized, and its removal will result in the deletion of more than a billion people’s individual facial recognition templates.”
+“This change will represent one of the largest shifts in facial recognition usage in the technology’s history,” Jerome Pesenti, vice president of artificial intelligence for Facebook’s new parent company, Meta, wrote in a blog post on Tuesday.
+“Its removal will result in the deletion of more than a billion people’s individual facial recognition templates.”

 He said the company was trying to weigh the positive use cases for the technology “against growing societal concerns, especially as regulators have yet to provide clear rules.”